Kingsbane Rogue Deck List Guide (Rastakhan's Rumble December 2018)

 In the early game, you should focus on getting your Kingsbane equipped as soon as possible.
 This will usually involve playing it directly, or drawing it via Cavern Shinyfinder if you do not yet have it available.
 Once it is equipped, you should try and use small buffs like Toxicologist, Cutthroat Buccaneer and Deadly Poison to get its Attack high enough to be able to handle all early-game threats.

 Before playing buffs, you should consider both whether the buff is necessary at this stage of the game and if there are any better moves available.
 For example, during the first 3 turns, a single Deadly Poison to create a 3-Attack weapon is enough to kill almost any minion.
-If you have a second Deadly Poison available, it is often better to make more Mana efficient plays such as playing a Cutthroat Buccaneer or coining out an Elven Minstrel.
+If you have a second Deadly Poison available, it is often better to make more Mana efficient plays such as playing a Cutthroat Buccaneer or Raiding Party.
 The impact of this line puts you in a better position for future turns and allows the Deadly Poison to be used with Valeera the Hollow.
-Conversely, you should try and use Leeching Poison as soon as possible.
-The healing it provides adds up over time and will give you more time before having to use board clears like Vanish and Blade Flurry.

 The removal spells in the deck all function very differently, making it very important to use the right tool for the job.
-Against a board containing a small number of powerful minions, Vilespine Slayer, Sap, and Doomerang can be used as single-target removal.
-It is generally best to use Vilespine Slayer first as it can help you develop the board in addition to removing a minion.
+Against a board containing a small number of powerful minions, Walk the Plank, Sap, and Doomerang can be used as single-target removal.
+It is generally best to use Walk the Plank first as it is the most expensive card and is usually the hardest to get out of your hand.
 Sap should be considered next.
 It is best used if your opponent has a full hand or if the target is a high enough Cost that it will slow your opponent down significantly to replay it.
 Doomerang should be considered last as it gains more and more value as your Kingsbane gets buffed and will also gain offer healing from Leeching Poison.
-It should generally be used if it can kill a large threat in one hit and the aforementioned options have been deemed not worth using or are not available.
+It should generally be used if it can kill a large threat in one hit or your weapon is low on durability and you do not have another weapon draw in your hand.

 In addition to single-target removal, the deck also contains Blade Flurry and Vanish to deal with wide boards.
 They should be used as a last resort and the process for determining which one should use is the same as choosing between Doomerang and Sap.
 If you are able to fill your opponent's hand, then Vanish may be able to kill any minions that your opponent cannot hold.
 If this is not possible, then Blade Flurry is usually the better option.
 However, as it becomes more effective as your Kingsbane becomes stronger throughout the game, it should be used as late into the game as possible.